 By Florida law, any act of obstructing, opposing, or resisting a police officer engaged in lawful conduct is a crime.
 To resist arrest without violence is a misdemeanor crime.
-When there is violence toward the officer, the crime is classified as a felony.
+When there is violence toward the officer, the crime is classified as a violent felony.
 If you have been arrested for resisting arrest in Palm Beach County, you need a strong criminal defense attorney on your side to reduce charges or attempt to have your case completely dismissed.

 - The defendant resisted, obstructed, or opposed a law enforcement officer